wrighteagle2d/wrighteagle2d.github.io/README.md

 simulation](https://en.wikipedia.org/wiki/RoboCup_2D_Soccer_Simulation_League)
 as a typical problem of partially observable stochastic games (POSGs).
-In order to solve it online under realtime constraints, we take advantage of rationality assumption, hierarchical decomposition, state abstraction, expectimax tree search and heuristic evaluation.
-More precisely, we model the RoboCup 2D game as a [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process) (MDP), with the assumption that opponents and teammates are all rational.
+In order to solve it online under realtime constraints, we take advantage of rationality assumption, [hierarchical decomposition](https://github.com/aijunbai/maxq-op), state abstraction, expectimax tree search, [Monte Carlo simulation](https://github.com/aijunbai/thompson-sampling) and heuristic evaluation.
+More precisely, we model the RoboCup 2D game as a [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process) (MDP), assuming that opponents and teammates are all rational.
 We further decompose the sequential decision-making problem within the resulting MDP into a hierarchy of subtasks, including attack, defense, shoot, dribble, pass, intercept, position, mark, block, formation, etc.